 - Official transcripts from all colleges attended (graduating seniors can submit current transcript, followed by final transcript upon graduation)

-- Two letters of reference addressing candidate’s academic capabilities and readiness for graduate school, preferably from current or former faculty members
+- Two letters of recommendation addressing the candidate’s academic abilities, readiness for graduate study, and potential for success.
+Letters from current or former faculty members are preferred.

-- A statement of interest/intent indicating academic and career goals and how the M.S. in Applied Geography meets these goals
+- A statement of interests and intent covering relevant experience, potential areas of research/study, academic/career goals, and how the M.S. in Applied Geography would allow the applicant to achieve these goals.

 All materials must be submitted to the Graduate School.

 - November 15 for Spring semester